LoopKit/loopdocs/docs/loop-3/omnipod.md

 ## Pod Keep Alive Feature

-No better solution has been found for dealing with Atlas pods with iPhone 16 (all models) and iPhone 17e.
+No better solution has been found for dealing with the difficulty reconnecting Atlas pods with iPhone 16 (all models) and iPhone 17e.
 Therefore, the features previously found just in the `feat/pod-keep-alive` branch of LoopWorkspace are part of the released code as of version 3.14.0.

 There is a new "Pod Keep Alive" option at the bottom of the "Omnipod DASH" screen.
-This is intended to assist users who have both an iPhone 16 (all models) or 17e and [DASH pods with a InPlay BLE (Atlas) board](../faqs/omnipod-faqs.md#atlas-or-inplay-dash-pods){: target="_blank" }.
+This is intended to assist users who have both an iPhone 16 (all models) or 17e and [DASH pods with a InPlay BLE (Atlas) board](../faqs/omnipod-faqs.md#keep-alive-atlas-or-inplay-dash-pods){: target="_blank" }.
 Model 17 phones, except for the 17e, do not exhibit this problem.
 No action is taken automatically unless both these cases are detected to be true.

 It was tested for LoopWorkspace and Trio.